myersem2/PHPCore/docs/_build/html/_sources/classes/request.rst.txt

 Request Class
 =============

-The Request class is used to simplify working with data sent via http request.
+The Request class is used to simplify working with data send via the http protocal.

 .. seealso::
-   `PHPCore Request Functions`_
-      Simplified functions that interface directly with the `PHPCore Request Class`_.
+   `PHPCore Request Functions`_ - Simplified functions that interface directly with the `PHPCore Request Class`_.

-Request Class synopsis
+Request Class Synopsis
 ######################

 .. code-block:: php